Sir James Graham, 2nd Baronet: Background and education

+Early political career

-Early Whig beginnings
+Whig beginnings

 Back in London, Graham immersed himself in political affairs.
 Although his father was a staunch Tory he made his headquarters in Brooks's Club where he made many Whig contacts.
 On 10 June 1818 he announced that he would contest the mercantile borough of Hull.
 Known at the time as the Yorkshire Dandy on account of his fine appearance and flowery speech, he stood on the Whig doctrine of Parliamentary reform, the abolition of unnecessary positions and pensions, peace, retrenchment, the abolition of the slave trade, and religious and civil liberties.
 After three days of open voting and official scrutiny, Graham entered parliament as the junior member by a mere four votes.
 However, he had gained the seat at great personal expense and notwithstanding other donations accrued a debt of £6,000.
 In January 1820, George IV succeeded thus forcing a dissolution of parliament.
 As a result of his past support for radical measures he failed to gain the necessary support to retain the Yorkshire seat and in consequence he stood and won the Cornish seat of St Ives, heading the poll with 205 votes.
 At Westminster, Graham maintained his campaign for economy, generally opposing the Government's proposed increase in the Royal Family's Civil List.
 However his parliamentary career, although undistinguished, now became brief: when charged with bribing the electorate he resigned rather than contest an expensive suit.